 - For those who have tried meditation, in what ways does guided meditation help you to manage stress?

 The teacher will facilitate the following sequence with a calm tone and a quiet voice.
-If possible, it may be helpful to dim the classroom lights, or to allow students to sit in a place of their choosing within the classroom.
+If possible, it may be helpful to dim the classroom lights, or to allow students to sit in a place of their choosing.

 - Have students close their eyes and take deep breaths for about a minute.
 Direct them to be mindful of the changes in their bodies as they calm down.
 During the duration of this activity, they should continue to take deep breaths and focus only on the drawing.